Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 simply not buying sweets at the supermarket.
 Not buying the stuff when we're at the supermarket costs us a fraction of the willpower than constantly resisting the chocolate that's right next to us in the drawer.
-We're making it harder for us to perform the undesired behaviour.
+We're making it harder for us to perform the undesired behavior.
 Another tool is to change your words.
-I think this is extermely powerful and simple.
+I think this is extremely powerful and simple.
 Instead of saying "I'm not eating chocolate this month", you could say "I'm don't like sweets".
 Parrish has made the experience that when relating your resolutions to others it helps to frame them as rules.
 So instead